gearglow/ReptiliaWithATwist/The List.md

 "Ellie, I've just thought of something," Hermione said.
 "You're not out to the Weasleys yet.
 Should Robbie and I call you 'Harry' again until that changes?"

 Elysia thought for a bit.
 "Yeah, probably, at least when it's not just us.
-We still don't know how the magical world takes transgender people in general, much less their beloved *Boy-Who-Lived.*" She sneered the last part.
+Not sure I want to let on how much I've changed yet; you know how Ron can get.
+And anyway, we still don't know how the magical world takes transgender people in general, much less their beloved *Boy-Who-Lived.*" She sneered the last part.

 Hermione patted her arm comfortingly.
 "Well, whatever happens, we'll get through it together."